yuval-a/deriveODM/readme.md

 To sum-up: `DeriveJS` is a reactive ODM (Object Document Mapper), that lets you deal with data, in a DRY way, without having to take care of all the hassle of the logistics of database persistency.

 ### Comparison to Mongoose
-If you used Mongoose and considering moving to Derive, or would like to see a comparison between the two, you can go over [this document](https://github.com/yuval-a/derivejs/blob/master/mongoose-derive-migration.md).
+If you used or using Mongoose and considering moving to Derive, or would like to see a comparison between the two, you can go over [this document](https://github.com/yuval-a/derivejs/blob/master/mongoose-derive-migration.md).

 ### Reference
-For a complete reference of the available methods and objects available in Derive - [see this document](https://github.com/yuval-a/derivejs/blob/master/reference.md)
+For a complete reference of all available methods, functions and objects available in Derive - [see this document](https://github.com/yuval-a/derivejs/blob/master/reference.md).

 ## How to use
 It only takes a few easy steps: